- Collection name: Leibniz Institute DSMZ-German Collection of Microorganisms and Cell Cultures GmbH

 Research

 The research focus of the almost 100 scientists at the DSMZ are the various aspects of biodiversity in prokaryotes and eukaryotes.
-This includes access to novel bioresources by innovative cultivation approaches and cryoconservation techniques as well as targeted research related to systems and evolution, functional diversity and symbiosis/pathobiology.
+This includes access to novel bioresources by innovative cultivation approaches and cryoconservation techniques as well as targeted research related to systems and evolution, functional diversity and pathobiology.
 Microbiologists investigate the relevance of microorganisms for biogeochemical, ecological, and biotechnological processes and the potential of biological material for its application in human medicine and biotechnology.
 Plant virus experts support the production of healthy plants and seeds free of viruses and safeguard the exchange of germplasm across borders and continents.
 Related to eukaryotic research, DSMZ scientists focus on various aspects of cell culture technology, carcinogenesis and the use of cell lines as model systems for various neoplastic entities and genetic diseases.
+Data scientists develop the DSMZ Digital Diversity platform that correlates all data and make it accessible to the scientific community.
+For more information, e.g on current research projects, visit www.dsmz.de/research.

 Quality Management System